MultiSafepay/docs/content/payment-methods/klarna.md

 ## Expired orders

-Orders may expire if you don't change the order status to **shipped** within 28 days.
+Orders may expire if you don't change the order status to **Shipped** within 28 days.

 <details id="how-to-handle-expired-orders">
 <summary>How to handle expired orders</summary>